The Rearrangement Number: Measure, Random Signs

 \section{Measure, Random Signs}

 In this section, we relate the rearrangement numbers to the covering number for measure.
 We shall need a result of Rademacher~\cite{rade}, stated as a lemma below, about infinite series with randomly chosen signs.
+This lemma can be viewed as a special case of Kolmogorov's famous three-series theorem, which was proved later.

 \begin{la}[Rademacher] Let $(c_n:n\in\bbb N)$ be any sequence of real numbers.
 Let $A\subseteq2^{\bbb N}$ be the set of those sequences $s$ of zeros and ones for which $\sum_n(-1)^{s(n)}c_n$ converges.
 Then the Lebesgue measure of $A$ is 1 if $\sum_n{c_n}^2$ converges and 0 otherwise. \end{la}